 Before adding the marker dye, double-check to see that the valve on top of the stopper is open and that air can pass through.
 Sometimes the rubber tube that passes through the valve remains squeezed shut even though the valve is open.
 Be sure that you can see an opening through the tube.

-Squeeze the plastic bulb to push the liquid marker dye into the glass pipette as shown below.
+After the respirometer tube is inserted into the water tank, use 200 ul micropipette to push a small amount of colored liquid into the tip of each of the graduated pipettes as shown below.
 The glass pipette is marked with milliliter marks but the narrow tip does not have any marks.
 The dye should be pushed far enough into the pipette that it is in the area where there are milliliter marks.
 This will enable you to read how far the dye moves from the beginning of the experiment to the end.
+The dye in the control tube (the tube without beans) should be inserted far enough so that outward movement can be measured if the temperature changes.

 Before beginning the experiment, be sure that the dye in the pipette is in a region of the pipette that has calibration marks.
 This is important because you will measure the amount of movement of the dye.
 Also, check the rubber stoppers to be sure that they are firmly inserted into the test tubes.